Or-Gold/hppeng-wynn.github.io/js/builder/README.md

 Ability tree file: `atree_constants.json`
 Major IDs file: `major_ids_clean.json`

-Make all your change only to those files!
+Make all your changes only to those files!
 All other related files are automatically generated.

 #### How to generate the minified files: